The $100K/Day Ecom Scaling Framework Based on verified tactics from operators doing $100K+ days: @zakaria_airak (5+ brands scaled to $100K/day, $100K profit in a single day), @shauneng (scaled from $1M to $3M/month in

 Tier 1: Testing CBO

-- Structure: 1 Campaign Budget Optimization with 3-5 ad sets
+- Structure: 1 Campaign Budget Optimization with 3 to 5 ad sets

 - Audience: broad targeting (let Meta's algorithm find your buyers)